justinctse/NewsRecommendationTwitter/README.md

 Files:

+newsReccomendationGUI_FastVersion.R - Fast version of the news recommendation GUI.
+It loads a pre saved bag of words model so there is no training necessary.

+bowModel_Apr9_2018.RData - Saved version of the bag of words model from data gathered in April.

 bagOfWords.R - Code for the Bag of Words Model, Also contains code to get training and test error.

 DataCollection.R - Code to pull raw twitter data using Twitter API.